Submissions

 Please include the following descriptive metadata with your submission of interviews, articles, or program profiles.
 We will use these metadata to make your article more visible to search engines and other scholarly indexes.

-- Provide a set of tags (keywords) we can use for indexing your article in our Delicious index and online databases such as Google Scholar.
+Provide a set of tags (keywords) we can use for indexing your article in online databases such as Google Scholar.

 As an open access journal, Composition Forum allows free distribution and use of articles we publish, ensuring the widest possible audience for your work.
 We use the Creative Commons Attribution-Share Alike license for our journal.
 You retain the copyright, and grant Composition Forum and our readers rights to use, quote from, print, and redistribute your work, providing you are credited.
 Furthermore, this license allows the production of derivative works, as long as you are credited, and as long as producers similarly allow their derivative works to be shared.
 We welcome your questions about our use of Creative Commons licensing.